circuitnederland/registrationform/cyclos_configuration/scripts/emandates/README.md

 - Included libraries: eMandates Library
 - Script when operation is executed: `Operation_Main.groovy`

+## eMandates Block by admin

+Custom operation script to let financial admins block or deblock a user's emandate.

+- Run with all permissions: Yes
+- Included libraries: eMandates Library
+- Script when operation is executed: `Operation_InternalToggleBlock.groovy`

+## eMandates Manager

+Custom operation script to let financial admins manage the emandate of a user.

+- Run with all permissions: Yes
+- Included libraries: eMandates Library
+- Script when operation is executed: `Operation_Manager.groovy`

 ## eMandates Generic Callback

 Custom web service responds to the *eMandates.Merchant.ReturnUrl* setting in the *emandates-config.xml* file.